Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/VirtualMachineManager/vlatest/Set-SCVirtualMachine.md

 - Setting used to switch the role that a self-service user who belongs to multiple roles uses to manage a virtual machine.
 - Setting that assigns a virtual machine on an ESX host to a VMware resource pool.

-If you want to change the properties of a virtual floppy drive, virtual DVD drive, virtual network adapter, or virtual SCSI adapter associated with a specific virtual machine, use the Set-SCVirtualFloppyDrive, Set-SCVirtualDVDDrive, Set-SCVirtualNetworkAdapter, or Set-SCVirtualScsiAdapter cmdlet.
+If you want to change the properties of a virtual floppy drive, virtual DVD drive, virtual network adapter, or virtual SCSI adapter associated with a specific virtual machine, use the **Set-SCVirtualFloppyDrive**, **Set-SCVirtualDVDDrive**, **Set-SCVirtualNetworkAdapter**, or **Set-SCVirtualScsiAdapter** cmdlet.

 ## EXAMPLES

 ### Example 1: Specify an amount of memory for an existing virtual machine
 ```
-PS C:\>$VM = Get-SCVirtualMachine -Name "VM01"
+PS C:\> $VM = Get-SCVirtualMachine -Name "VM01"
 PS C:\> If($VM.Status -ne "PowerOff"){Stop-SCVirtualMachine -VM $VM}
 PS C:\> Set-SCVirtualMachine -VM $VM -MemoryMB 1024
 ```